Hardwick Hall: Second World War

+Post War

+When the British Army left their battle school and village after the war, it was turned into a Polish resettlement camp for allied soldiers.
+Here Polish veterans, and later Hungarian refugees, were homed until they managed to find a more permanent place to stay.

 In 1950, the unexpected death of the 10th Duke of Devonshire, with the subsequent death duties (rated at 80%), caused the sale of many of the Devonshire assets and estates.
 At this time, Hardwick was occupied by Evelyn, Duchess of Devonshire, the widow of the 9th Duke.
 The decision was taken to hand the house over to HM Treasury in lieu of Estate Duty in 1956.
 The Treasury transferred the house to the National Trust in 1959.
 The Duchess remained in occupation of the house until her death in 1960.
-Having done much, personally, to conserve the textiles in the house as well as reinstating the traditional rush matting, she was to be its last occupant.
+Having done much, personally, to conserve the textiles in the house as well as reinstating the traditional rush matting, she was its last occupant.